³ÉÈËVRÊÓÆµ

 Current version

-The present version is Release 3.1.0: it re-introduces most participants shared previously, as well as more new data from recent studies, totalling over 600 participants!
+The present version is Release 3.1.1, 2025-07-17: it added co-registration for 480 participants.
+Version 3.1 re-introduced most participants shared previously, as well as more new data from recent studies, totalling over 600 participants!

-• Manual co-registration of MEG & MRI for over 200 subjects, including PD and AD studies
+• Completing manual co-registration of MEG & MRI for remaining subjects

 • Partial medication list for PD patients